maybebyte/anthesis/os.md

 and minimal tools that work together.
 These things along with a proactive attitude toward security makes OpenBSD comfy, in a word.

-That said, make no mistake: while it comes with good defaults, OpenBSD requires a bit of reading.
+That said, make no mistake: even though it comes with good defaults, OpenBSD requires a bit of reading.
 While full-featured desktop environments like GNOME are available, the system itself doesn't graphically abstract away tasks in the name of user friendliness.
 Believe it or not, this is actually a blessing in disguise--if you learn how the system works as you go, that incremental understanding allows you to do new things and fix problems should they arise.

 If you do install it, remember to consult the FAQ.
 It's particularly useful to newcomers as it shows you how to perform common tasks.